Myth of the clean Wehrmacht: Memoirs and historical studies

-Various historians across the political spectrum such as Gordon A. Craig, General J. F. C. Fuller, Gerhard Ritter, Friedrich Meinecke, Basil Liddell Hart and John Wheeler-Bennett all found it inconceivable that the "correct" Wehrmacht officer's corps could have been involved in genocide and war crimes.
+Various historians across the political spectrum such as Gordon A. Craig, General J. F. C. Fuller, Gerhard Ritter, Friedrich Meinecke, Basil Liddell Hart, and John Wheeler-Bennett all found it inconceivable that the "correct" Wehrmacht officer's corps could have been involved in genocide and war crimes.
 Claims by Soviet historians that the Wehrmacht had committed war crimes were generally dismissed as "communist propaganda", indeed in the context of the Cold War, the very fact that such claims were being made by the Soviets helped serve more persuasive in the West that the Wehrmacht had behaved honourably.
 The tendency on the part of many people in the West to see the main theatres of war in Europe as being in Western Europe with the Eastern Front as a side-show further increased the lack of interest in the topic.

 After the war Wehrmacht officers and generals produced a slew of memoirs that followed the myth of the clean Wehrmacht.
 Erich von Manstein and Heinz Guderian produced best-selling memoirs.
 Guderian's memoirs contained numerous exaggerations, untruths and omissions.
 He wrote that Russian people greeted German soldiers as liberators and boasted about the personal care he had taken to protect Russian culture and religion.
 Guderian endeavoured to get German officers released in return for German military support in the defence of Europe.
-He fought particularly hard for the release of Jochen Peiper, the Waffen-SS commander found guilty of murdering U.S. prisoners of war at the Malmedy massacre.
-Guderian said that General Handy, Commander in Chief, U.S. European Command, wanted to hang Peiper and that he would "cable President Truman and ask him if he is familiar with this idiocy".
+He fought particularly hard for the release of Joachim Peiper, the Waffen-SS commander found guilty of murdering U.S. prisoners of war at the Malmedy massacre.
+Guderian said that General Thomas Handy, Commander in Chief, U.S. European Command, wanted to hang Peiper and that he would "cable President Truman and ask him if he is familiar with this idiocy".

 Erwin Rommel and his memory were used to shape perceptions of the Wehrmacht.
 Friedrich von Mellenthin's memoirs, Panzer Battles, went through six printings between 1956 and 1976.
 Mellenthin's memoirs use racist language such as characterising the Russian soldier as an "Asiatic dragged from the deepest recess of the Soviet Union", a "primitive", and "[lacking] any true religious or moral balance, his moods alter between bestial cruelty and genuine kindness".
 Over a million copies of Hans-Ulrich Rudel's memoirs, Stuka Pilot, were sold.
 Unusually, he made no secret of his admiration for Hitler.
 Rudel's memoirs describe dashing adventures, heroic exploits, sentimental comradeship and narrow escapes.
 One American interrogator described him as a typical Nazi officer.
 After the war he went to Argentina and started a rescue agency for Nazis called "Eichmann-Runde", that helped Josef Mengele among others.